survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 },
 ```

+{pagebreak}

-Webpack would generate filenames like these based on it:
+Webpack generates filenames like these based on it:

 ```bash
 main.d587bbd6e38337f5accd.js